 Our resulting long-cycle model is a restricted version of the nearly-twice integrated model in \citet{perron1996useful}, and the restriction is imposed to generate persistent oscillatory behavior.
-Even though the resulting processes are near I(2), they are stationary in finite samples.
+Although the resulting processes are near I(2), they are stationary in finite samples.

 Figure \ref{fig:fixed vs drift} illustrates how drifting specifications allow us to preserve the long-cycle feature asymptotically.
 It shows the difference between the simulated sample paths of cyclical processes generated using the fixed-coefficient and drifting-coefficient AR(2) DGPs for small and large sample sizes.
-The figure demonstrates that in the model with fixed autoregressive coefficients, by relying on asymptotic approximations one would distort the cyclical properties of data.
+The figure demonstrates that in the model with fixed autoregressive coefficients, by relying on asymptotic approximations, one would distort the cyclical properties of the data.
 However, the long-cycle properties are preserved in the limit by relying on asymptotic approximations with drifting coefficients.